Section J - Students

 - Each Principal shall ensure age-appropriate methods of discussing the meaning and substance of this policy with students in order to help prevent harassment.

-- In addition to informing students about the Board Policy, these programs, implemented within the context of school curriculum, must also raise awareness about the different types of harassment; how the harassment manifests itself; and the devastating emotion and educational consequences of harassment.
+- In addition to informing student about the board policy, these programs, implemented within the context of school curriculum, must also raise awareness about the different types of harassment; how the harassment manifests itself; and the devastating emotion and educational consequences of harassment.

 The EEO Compliance Officer will maintain a record of each discrimination complaint and its outcome.